 Adam Lee, Pandemic Coordinator, Surf Coast Shire/EHPA President

-Every now and again something comes along which is bright spot in an otherwise pretty grim day, I would like to share this poem with you, written by Samantha Crowe, one of our members, I think it’s pretty good and sums the life of an EHO up perfectly, once you read it I think you will agree.
+Every now and again something comes along which is a bright spot in an otherwise pretty grim day, and I would like to share this poem with you, written by Samantha Crowe, one of our members.
+I think it's pretty good and sums the life of an EHO up perfectly, once you read it I think you will agree.

 "I am part of a wonderful public health protection team.

 I am not a Teacher, and yet part of my job is educating the public about the importance of proper and frequent hand washing to prevent the spread of infection.